mchow01/mchow01.github.io/_posts/2020-06-19-technical_projects_security.md

 Quite often, I am asked about _technical_ Cyber Security project ideas to do from people who want to get into the field.
 I have never been able to produce a concrete list of technical project ideas --until now.
 Looking back at my career, the knowledge gained from doing these projects helped me immensely.
 Each of these projects has an underlying big idea that will prove to be very valuable for the long term in the Security field.
 Each of these projects can start out very small and can morph into something big.
 These projects do not have a significant financial cost, all under $75.00.
 I am mindful of the issue of financial cost, so I did not include project ideas such as building a home lab.
 The only requirement is to have access to a computer of some sort.

 ### Create a Virtual Machine in VirtualBox
-Download ISO of either a Linux distribution or a version of Windows.
+Download ISO of either a Linux distribution or a version of [Windows](https://www.microsoft.com/en-us/software-download/windows10ISO).
+There are numerous Linux distributions, including [Ubuntu](https://ubuntu.com/download/desktop), [Debian](https://www.debian.org/distrib/), [Arch Linux](https://www.archlinux.org/download/), [Red Hat](https://developers.redhat.com/products/rhel/download).
 Using VirtualBox, create a virtual machine (VM) using the ISO.
 Upon successfully creating the virtual machine, run it, and play around inside the VM.

 Get comfortable with creating and running virtual machines.
 This skill is necessary for various activities including creating a lab environment for malware analysis.
 Virtualization is also what makes cloud computing works.